Randy Grimes: Playing career

 Grimes played at Baylor University during the early 1980s and was a part of the 1980 Southwest Conference Champion Bears, which also included the likes of other NFL players Mike Singletary, Alfred Anderson, Mark Kirchner, Vic Vines, Walter Abercrombie, and Vann McElroy.

 Painkiller addiction

 Grimes became addicted to painkillers while playing in the NFL, and was taking up to 45 pills a day.
-He recovered through the help of a rehabilitation facility, and currently works as a counsellor at that same facility.
+He recovered through the help of a rehabilitation facility, and currently works as a counselor at that same facility.